 September 23, 2020

-Kao Saelee was supposed to be released last month after serving 22 years in prison, but he was transferred instead to the U.S. Immigration and Customs Enforcement (ICE) for deportation, according to the Guardian.
+Kao Saelee was supposed to be released last month after serving 22 years in prison, but he was transferred instead to the U.S. Immigration and Customs Enforcement (ICE) for deportation, according to

 Paying his debts to society: Saelee, who was jailed for a robbery case from his youth, not only served his sentence but also worked as an incarcerated firefighter for California in 2018 and 2019.

 - California’s program that has sent thousands of inmates to respond to wildfires has operated for decades.

 - The 41-year-old inmate qualified for the firefighting opportunity near the end of his sentence because of good behavior.

 - Saelee, like many incarcerated firefighters, received $2 to $5 a day for the task of saving lives and property.